official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 only to ‘consider’ … relevant portions of the document” in the presence of the Secretary-General’s Special Representative.

-256 UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
+[^256]: UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
-addressed to the President of the Security Council’ (S/1998/1172).
-257 UN Security Council, 15 December 1998, ‘Letter dated 14 December 1998 from the Director General of the International Atomic Energy Agency addressed to the Secretary-General’ (S/1998/1172).
+[^257]: UN Security Council, 15 December 1998, ‘Letter dated 14 December 1998 from the Director General of
-258 UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
+[^258]: UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
-addressed to the President of the Security Council’ (S/1998/1172).
-259 UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Executive
+[^259]: UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Executive
-Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the Secretary-General’ (S/1998/1172).

 143